Getting Oriented

 - A faucet that is tapped into the source

-The different metaphors serve different purposes in helping us to envision how consciousness may actually work.
-Let’s consider, specifically, how the wave metaphor can be helpful.
+The different metaphors serve different purposes in helping to envision how consciousness may actually work.
+Let’s consider how the metaphors can be helpful.

 - So let’s say we manage to expand our thinking from being a thing (person or mind) that has to have a physical link (such as a telephone line) to something else (a bigger mind).
 We might think, okay then, is it more like a wireless connection?
 But we’d still be off the mark (as explained through nonlocality and entanglement in quantum physics).